 What are known MSP information gaps?

-As part of the Data Study list of known data deficiencies and knowledge gaps was compiled.
-Study has also identified where there are technical and political issues concerning accessibility and availability of the data, and gaps in information.
 Countries seem confident with stocktaking and the descriptive part of MSP status quo assessments.
 Most are taking a similar approach, though using slightly different data sets and description of categories (according to needs).
 However, there is a predominance of descriptive data, which describes the marine environment, and less analytical information, which is where the challenge lies in developing second generation plans.
 These tend to be more ambitious in scope and focus on a broader range of evidence.
 Some data gaps do exist, and commonly, these are found under the categories of socioeconomic data for different uses/activities, commercial fisheries data and socio-cultural information.
-The latter is almost entirely lacking, although this is especially important in the context of implementing the ecosystem based approach (EBA).
-While the concept of ecosystem services has advanced over the last decade and theoretical approaches have been developed to quantify their value, applying these practically to an ecosystem based approach remains a struggle for planners.
+The latter is almost entirely lacking, even though it is especially important in the context of implementing the ecosystem based approach (EBA).
+While the concept of ecosystem services has advanced over the last decade and theoretical approaches have been developed to quantify their value, applying these practically in an ecosystem based approach remains a struggle for planners.
 There is a need for tools and guidance on how to factor in this type of data and information.
-Data and knowledge gaps are examined in some form or another in many of the finalized and ongoing projects / initiatives.
+Data and knowledge gaps are examined in one form or another in many of the finalised and ongoing projects / initiatives.
 Common challenges with respect to data gaps, data policy and transboundary data exchange are found at the European, sea basin and regional scales.
 These include:

 • No statistical unit (i.e. NUTS equivalent) for sea space.